Congratulations! Your organization has joined the 25% of American workers who work from home.

 But as the person in charge of keeping workers engaged, motivated, and productive, you’ve got a new challenge.
 How do you keep workers feeling connected to the company and their colleagues…

 ...When they don’t physically work at the company and they don’t see their colleagues?

-Behold the new frontier of employee engagement: remote staff engagement.
+Behold the new frontier of employee engagement: remote employee engagement.

 Now, the channels and tactics may have changed, but the main objectives remain the same.
 Namely the dual objectives to:

 - Cultivate an environment where workers feel respected, motivated, and productive